Frequently Asked Questions

 What are the benefits of a Dual Language Program?

 Students in the Dual Language program have an opportunity to become highly proficient in the second language.
 They gain an appreciation of diversity and develop intercultural relationships.
 In addition, they acquire higher-order thinking skills and increased problem solving abilities.
-They will become bilingual, bi-literate and bi-cultural.
+They will become bilingual, bi-literate and multi-cultural.

 What language will my child be learning?